hugo53/hugo53.github.io/_posts/2013-10-07-understanding-pdf-in-ios-deeply.md

 - [Great summary](http://stackoverflow.com/questions/3889634/fast-and-lean-pdf-viewer-for-iphone-ipad-ios-tips-and-hints?rq=1)

+- [PDF Specification, v.1.7](http://www.verypdf.com/document/pdf-format-reference/bookmark.htm).
+HTML form of PDF Specification v.1.7, 2006.
+I found that it is very clear and easy to focus rather than read a PDF version.

 #### Advance
 - [Displaying and Searching PDF Content on iPhone](http://blog.random-ideas.net/?p=184) from scratch, for the first time do with PDF in iOS.
 Really helpful and full of information.